The Human Voice in Bluegrass

 Stacking Bluegrass Harmonies

 Bluegrass music frequently uses three-part harmony, with each part more or less corresponding to the notes of a chord.
 Bluegrass people have developed an odd nomenclature for discussing these harmony parts.
 In a conventional bluegrass harmony stack-up, the part directly above the lead is referred to as the tenor harmony and the part directly below is called the baritone harmony.
 It doesn’t matter if the vocalist is using a tenor or a baritone singer’s range of notes.
 In bluegrass, the labels “tenor” and “baritone” refer to the harmony line not how high or low in pitch the singing is.
+In the video below, you can hear Danny Paisley switch to the tenor harmony part in the chorus of “Forty Years of Trouble.”
+Ryan Paisley (on mandolin) is singing the lead line on the chorus and Bobby Lundy (on bass) is singing the baritone harmony part.

 There are two other ways of stacking the harmony parts besides the ‘conventional’ way that was described above.
 The first is to take the baritone part (conventionally below the melody) and move it one octave higher so it is above the tenor part in pitch, and this part becomes the high-baritone part.
 The resulting harmony line is almost certainly not in the ‘classically defined’ baritone singer’s range – in fact it might even be in the tenor or the counter-tenor range.
 But the bluegrass naming convention is to continue to refer this as a ‘baritone’ part, albeit a high one.
 As mentioned above, it is the harmony line, not the range that determines baritone or tenor.
 The resulting stack-up is melody (lowest in pitch), then tenor, and then high baritone (on top).
+Have a listen to Ralph Stanley, Ricky Skaggs and Larry Sparks on the classic Stanley Brothers’ number, “Lonesome River.”
+Larry is holding down the lead part, Ricky is singing the tenor part, just above the melody and Ralph is giving that classic Stanley sound by singing the high baritone part, above Ricky, in the chorus.

 The second possible rearrangement is to take the tenor part (which is above the melody in a conventional arrangement) and move it one octave below, so it is below the baritone, it becomes (wait for it…) the low tenor part.
 If you are an Osborne brother, you are very familiar with this stacking because Bobby sings lead in the stratosphere and even young children and small yappy dogs are unable to get to pitches higher than his voice.
 The logical solution: low tenor.
 In this stack-up, the lead line remains on top, the tenor harmony line moves to the bottom becoming the low tenor, and the conventional (low) baritone is sandwiched in between.
+Check out this classic arrangement of the Tennessee State Song, Rocky Top, done in the Osborne way – with the lead line on top (sung by Bobby) and with both the baritone and the low tenor harmonies below the lead.

 Many bluegrass songs and gospel songs in particular have a bass line in addition to the other three harmony parts.
 Singing bass sounds really cool and it is easy to do – even for young children with high modal voices.
 Firstly, you need a microphone.
 You need intimate contact, and I mean really intimate contact with the mic.
 Sanitize it with some rubbing alcohol first if you need to but you need to literally kiss the mic.
 Most (cardioid) mics have something called a “proximity effect” which takes the bass part of the sound spectrum and amplifies it tremendously when the sound source is very close.
 Everybody can sound like Herman Munster by swallowing the mic.
 Once positioned thusly, just sing the root note of every chord (with a few exceptions) and you will have a great bass harmony line!